acl-org/arr-dc-website/_pages/protocol.md

 ## Information for authors, reviewers and meta-reviewers

-The data collection protocol for ARR-DC builds on the initiative by [Gurevych and Kuznetsov (2021)](/resources/).
+The data collection protocol for ARR-DC builds on the initiative by [Gurevych, Kuznetsov and Dycke (2021)](/resources/).
 A general overview of the updated data collection protocol for each role in the peer review process can be found [below](#overview-of-april-2024-protocol).